pnkfelix/curly-dollop/content/step0-intro/step03-bgaas.md

 For a decent user experience, the player AI cannot search forever.

-We want to terminate search when either:
+We want to terminate search when either\:
  1. Move timer expires (i.e. move is forced),
  2. The player AI identifies an unbeatable move,
  3. The player AI determines current game is unwinnable, or